equinix/terraform-provider-equinix/docs/data-sources/spot_market_price.md

 # metal\_operating\_system

-Use this data source to get Equinix Metal Spot Market Price.
+Use this data source to get Equinix Metal Spot Market Price for a plan.

 ## Example Usage

+Lookup by facility:

 ```hcl
 data "metal_spot_market_price" "example" {